bryce-bowles/lending-club-pca-cluster/README.md

 # Lending Club Cluster and Principal Component Analysis
 Using loan data, performed a Kmeans cluster analysis to identify 7 groups or clusters and two principal component analysis' (PCA) of borrowers by income, loan amount, employment length, home ownership status, and debt-to-income ratio.
-Included Data Preprocessing and Removing Outliers. ([Report](4_Assignment-3Cluster_Analysis_and_Principal_Component_Analysis.pdf))

-## Lending Club Data

-Using loan data, performed a Kmeans cluster analysis to identify 7 groups or clusters and two principal component analysis' (PCA) of borrowers with many variables.
 All preprocessing steps are explained.
-Clustered the borrowers into seven groups using kmeans clustering.
 Used PCA to identify characteristics of each cluster.
-Included Data Preprocessing and Removing Outliers.
 Evaluated how clusters compare to assigning applicants to clusters by loan grade.
-Comparrison supported with visuals.
+Comparrison supported with visuals. ([Report](4_Assignment-3Cluster_Analysis_and_Principal_Component_Analysis.pdf))

 ## Data Preprocessing and Removing Outliers